gauravgrover95/portfolio/_posts/2018-08-13-Google-Summer-of-Code-2018.md

 In summary, following features were completed:

-- Fixing of the zoom feature
+- Fixed of the zoom feature
+- Generated client-side Signed Distance Fields for labels on-demand
-- Signed Distance Field generation algorithm & TinySDF implementation
+- Tested and optimized for Signed Distance Fields generation
-- TinySDF testing and optimization
-- Installation of web-workers
-- Updating plugins of the library: removal of closure compiler and prefer uglifyJS
+- Updated plugins of the library: removal of closure compiler and installation uglifyJS
-- shifts build system from node-scripts to webpack cli build
+- Shifted build system from node-scripts to webpack cli build
+- Installed of web-workers
-- Layout calculation in the background thread
+- Computed layout in the background thread
-- Fixes gibberish layout name bug
+- Fixed random layout value bug
-- Fixes image texture not found bug
-- Provides basic documentation for some files of the code
+- Wrote basic documentation for some files of the code
-- Documents minor issues
+- Documented remaining low priority issues

 ### Acknowledgments